 - You can’t try the bike before you buy

-- These brands rarely have any Black Friday or Christmas discounts - they know they sell as premium product and keep their prices steady all year round
+- These brands rarely have any Black Friday or Christmas discounts – they know they sell as premium products and keep their prices steady all year round

 Pros of buying second hand

 - You can often get a decent expensive bike for the price of a cheaper, lower specification model

 - You need to make sure you’re not buying a dud – check out our guide on buying a second hand kids bike before you start looking

 - You may not find the bike you want in the timescales you need it